kibade/homefurnace/README.md

 Phase 2 Read new Cat engage arm
 1) Read new switch on off Value

+Phase 3 Combine arm postion info with temp to warn of over temp
+1) Read arm postion
+2) Read temp
+3) Warn on screen if temp is too high in arm not engaged.
+4) Play sound

+### completed ###

-Phase 3 Show graph switch curent and historic temps
+Phase 4 Show graph of temps and arm position
 1) Display the temp on a graph.
     a) Read temp
     b) Save to a database
     c) Use the data base to show a graph of temp over time

-Phase 3 Read new Cat engage arm
-1) Read new switch on off Value

-Phase 4 Combine arm postion info with temp to warn of over temp
-1) Read arm postion
-2) Read temp
-3) Warn on screen if temp is too high in arm not engaged.

 Phase 5 Add text message/email off temp over temp
 1) Read warning error